Skip to main content

 C. The travel alternative that is most economical and advantageous to the state should always be selected.
 When other means of meeting are possible and appropriate, e.g., teleconferencing or video conferencing, those alternatives will be considered.
 Car-pooling and restrictions on the number of staff traveling to the same destination should also be considered.

 D. Those traveling on official business must obtain authorization in advance from the appropriate administrator.
-Download the Travel Request Authorization (TA) form (A-40-A).
+The Travel Request Authorization (TA) form should be submitted in CTCLink. .
 No reimbursement shall be assured if prior approval has not been obtained.
-A blanket Travel Authorization form may be completed in advance for each fiscal year to authorize routine mileage incurred as a regular part of the employee's job.
-The original TA must be attached to the first TEV for which it applies.
-A copy should be retained by the employee for submission with future TEVs applicable to that blanket TA.
+A blanket Travel Authorization form may be completed in advance for each fiscal year to authorize routine travel (which includes mileage, meals, registration, parking, hotel, transportation, airfare) incurred as a regular part of the employee's job.
+Routine Travel does not include conferences organized by agencies outside of the SBCTC system or any out of state travel.
+Individual travel authorizations should be entered into CTCLink for this type of travel.
+An electronic copy of the approved blanket or individual TA must be attached to the expense report for which it applies.

 E. Lodging expenses are reimbursed at actual costs, as evidenced by a receipt, up to the specific daily maximum allowable lodging rate in effect at the time of travel for the specific area or locality.
 In certain situations, reimbursement of lodging expenses may exceed the applicable maximum per guidelines in SAAM 10.30.20.
 Charges for parking and applicable sales and hotel taxes are not included when determining the daily maximum rate.